 Sodom’s original line-up featured Tom Angelripper (vocals and bass) and Aggressor (guitar), who found drummer Bloody Monster, quickly replaced by Chris Witchhunter.
 The band was started by Tom, who was intent on getting out of his coal mine job in his hometown of Gelsenkirchen.
 Taking inspiration from bands like Black Sabbath, Iron Maiden, Motörhead, Judas Priest, Venom, Tank, Accept, Discharge, Ramones and AC/DC, the group released the demos “Witching Metal” (1982) and “Victims of Death” (1984), which despite showing an aggressive and satanic side in the group’s compositions, gave them visibility in the German underground scene.
 During a performance in Frankfurt with fellow countrymen from Destruction and Tankard, they met Manfred Schutz from Steamhammer, who offered them a contract with his label.
 Agressor leaves the band, and Grave Violator takes his place, and they record the EP In the Sign of Evil, which is of great importance for the development of black metal.

 Grave Violator does not last long in his position, giving way to Michael “Destructor” Wulf.
-The band began recording their first LP, called Obsessed by Cruelty, which kept the fast pace, raspy vocals, and lyrics about black arts influenced by Aleister Crowley.
-The album included the song “Deathlike Silence”, whose name inspired Euronymous, former guitarist of Mayhem, to use it to name his own record label: “Deathlike Silence Productions”.
+The band began recording their first LP, “Obsessed by Cruelty”, which kept the fast pace, raspy vocals, and lyrics about black arts influenced by Aleister Crowley.
+The album included the song “Deathlike Silence”, whose name inspired Euronymous, former guitarist of Mayhem, to use it to name his record label: “Deathlike Silence Productions”.

 Classic Phase (1987-1990)

-Now with Frank “Blackfire” Gosdzik as guitarist, the band decided to abandon their satanic image, switching to the themes of war and politics.
-With this new outlook, they composed new songs and released the EP Expurse of Sodomy in March 1987, showing that the change had also affected the sound of the Germans, leaving their proto-black metal and going for a purer thrash metal.
+Now, with Frank “Blackfire” Gosdzik as guitarist, the band abandoned their satanic image, switching to the themes of war and politics.
+With this new outlook, they composed new songs and released the EP Expurse of Sodomy in March 1987, showing that the change had also affected the sound of the Germans, leaving their proto-black metal and going for purer thrash metal.
 After this promising sample, they released in the same year their second full-length studio album, entitled Persecution Mania.
 Featuring for the first time the mascot “Knarrenheinz” on its cover, the album was considered by many as the best of the band and one of the best in thrash metal in general: songs like “Nuclear Winter”, “Christ Passion”, “Bombenhagel” and “Sodomy and Lust” would become classics of Sodom, with guaranteed presence in the repertoire of their concerts.
-The following year they released the video and live album Mortal Way of Live, which had its cover banned in Germany.
+The following year, they released the video and live album Mortal Way of Live, which had its cover banned in Germany.

-Sodom at the Evolution fest 2007
+Sodom at the Evolution Fest 2007

-In 1989, they prepared another album with producer Harris Jhonns, and with the designer Andreas Marschall in charge of the cover.
+In 1989, they prepared another album with producer Harris Jhonns and the designer Andreas Marschall in charge of the cover.
 Named Agent Orange, it was another album considered by critics and fans as one of the best in its genre, being the best-selling album of thrash metal in Germany, reaching the mark of 100,000 units sold only in their country, and reaching position 36 in the German album charts, another unprecedented mark for Sodom.
 During the Agent Orange tour, Sodom had the Brazilian band Sepultura as support, in a tour that went down in history with several conflicts between the members of the two bands.
-Guitarist Blackfire left the group to join Kreator, and Uwe Baltrusch (from Mekong Delta) helped the German band finish the 1989 tour.
+Guitarist Blackfire left the group to join Kreator, and Uwe Baltrusch (from the Mekong Delta) helped the German band finish the 1989 tour.

-In 1991, they release the EP The Saw Is the Law, which follows the same line as Better Off Dead.
-1992 was a critical year for Sodom: Hoffman is fired, because he decided to settle in Brazil, leaving the band again without a guitarist.
+In 1991, they released the EP The Saw Is the Law, which follows the same line as Better Off Dead.
+1992 was a critical year for Sodom: Hoffman is fired because he decided to settle in Brazil, leaving the band again without a guitarist.
 In his place comes a young unknown in the scene named Andy Brings, with whom they record at Dierks Studios the LP Tapping the Vein, an album heavier than its predecessor Better Off Dead, noticeably oriented towards death metal.

-In 1993, the EP Aber bitte mit Sahne comes out with Steif’s debut, in 1994 they release the album Get What You Deserve, which completely changes the previous death metal sound demonstrated in Tapping the Vein to a thrash metal influenced by hardcore punk.
+In 1993, the EP “Aber bitte mit Sahne ” came out with Steif’s debut; in 1994, they released the album Get What You Deserve, which completely changed the previous death metal sound demonstrated in Tapping the Vein to a thrash metal influenced by hardcore punk.
 The album cover showing a bloodied and shot man on a bed was censored in parts of Europe, which forced SPV to produce the rest of the copies with a picture of the band covering the cover.
 A few shows from the tour were recorded and released on the live album Marooned Live.
-In 1995 they release their seventh album, Masquerade in Blood, with an identical sound to their previous work, a thrash crossover with the powerful voice of Angelripper and the presence of Dirk Strahlimeier on the six strings.
-For 1996, a musical compilation, Ten Black Years, is edited, compiling their best songs as well as unreleased material released until 1995.
+In 1995, they released their seventh album, Masquerade in Blood, with an identical sound to their previous work, a thrash crossover with the powerful voice of Angelripper and the presence of Dirk Strahlimeier on the six strings.
+1996, a musical compilation, Ten Black Years, was edited, compiling their best songs and unreleased material released until 1995.

 Return to thrash (1999-2009)